fsprojects/Paket/docs/content/template-files.md

 * file - All of the information to build the nupkg is contained within the template file
 * project - Paket will look for a matching project file, and infer dependencies and metadata from the project

-Matching project and template files must be in the same directory, and the name of the template file must be the name of the project file with ".paket.template" added to the end.
+Matching project and template files must be in the same directory.
+If only one project is in the directory the template file can becalled `paket.template`, otherwise the name of the template file must be the name of the project file with ".paket.template" added to the end.

 For example: